Enrollment

 Who We Can Not Accommodate

-We cannot accommodate children who refuse to complete assignments or are defiant in other ways.
+• We cannot accommodate children who refuse to complete assignments or are otherwise defiant.

-We cannot accommodate children who regularly need breaks during academic blocks.
-Our math block is 60 minutes long and our literacy block is 80 minutes, with a 5-minute break in the middle.
-We expect all our students, most of the time, to have the stamina and discipline to make it through these blocks without additional breaks.
+• We cannot accommodate children who regularly need breaks during academic blocks.
+Our math block is 60 minutes long, and our literacy block is 80 minutes, with a 5-minute break in the middle.
+We expect our students, most of the time, to have the stamina and discipline to make it through these blocks without additional breaks.